yuanzhongshang/GIFT/README.md

 One simple example to use the package can be found at https://github.com/yuanzhongshang/GIFT/tree/main/example

 # Development
-This R package is developed by Lu Liu, Zhongshang Yuan and Xiang Zhou
+This R package is developed by Lu Liu, Zhongshang Yuan and Xiang Zhou.